• Skip to main content

 The first frequency counter circuit concept discussed above involved the IC 4026 for the intended frequency measurements over 7 segment common cathode displays.

-Now let's learn a couple of more circuits using IC 74LS47 and IC 4033 and see how these ICs can be configured into specific frequency counter designs, as explained below.
+Now I have explained a couple of more circuits using IC 74LS47 and IC 4033 and see how these ICs can be configured into specific frequency counter designs, as I have explained below.

 2) Frequency Counter Using IC 74LS47